Color My Text

 file.

-- Adding support for wildcard text patterns like
+- Adding support for wildcard text patterns such as

 - Adding support to 'Match Whole Word'.
 Regex patterns should be sufficient to meet this requirement.